Ashampoo/kim/README.md

 * Handling of XMP content through
   [XMP Core for Kotlin Multiplatform](https://github.com/Ashampoo/xmpcore)
 * Convenient `Kim.update()` API to perform updates to the relevant places
+    + JPG: Lossless rotation by modifying only one byte (where present)

 The future development of features on our part is driven entirely by the needs of Ashampoo Photos, which, in turn, is driven by user community feedback.